VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 2. Run `G28` and `QUAD_GANTRY_LEVEL` with T0

-3. Run `G1 X175 Y235 Z10 F9000`
+3. Run `G1 X175 Y235 Z10 F9000` (centre of print area)

-4. Run `G1 Z0.1 F9000`
+4. Run `G1 Z0 F9000`

 5. Test the z-offset with the paper test. - If it is good then you set-up `trigger_to_bottom_z` correctly.

-6. If it does not work.
-1, baby step the z position to correction.
+6. If it does not work:

+   1. baby step the z position to correction.

-7. If it does not work.
-2, adjust `trigger_to_bottom_z` accordingly using the baby stepped amount.
+   2. adjust `trigger_to_bottom_z` accordingly using the baby stepped amount.

-8. If it does not work.
-3, then, rerun `CALIBRATE_NPO`.
+   3. then, rerun `CALIBRATE_OFFSETS TOOL=0`.

-9. If it does not work.
-4, retry step 1 to 4.
+   4. retry step 1 to 4.

 ### Part 2: Check the gcode_z_offset of the other tools

-1. Goes through step 1 to 4 of part 1, above.
+1. Goes through step 1 and 2 of part 1, above.

-2. Run `SELECT_TOOL T={TOOL} RESTORE_AXIS=XYZ` - swapping `{TOOL}` for the tool number to be tested.

-3. Test the z-offset with the paper test. - If it is good then your calibration is good.
+2. Switch to next tool, via the web UI or Klipper Screen.

+3. Goes through step 3 to 6 of part 1, above.

-4. If it does not work. rerun `CALIBRATE_OFFSETS` for that tool-head (or all of them).
+4. If it does not work. rerun `CALIBRATE_OFFSETS TOOL=[x]` for that tool-head (or all of them).

 ### Part 3: gcode_x_offset and gcode_y_offset